 Season 1, Episode 2

 Ever wondered what you could do with 500k+ followers?
-Alex and Briarley tease out some tips from The Bachelor’s Derek Peth on influencer ‘best practices’, for those interested.
-They also get to the bottom of what makes a side hustle worthwhile, and whether or not you should consider having one.
+We tease out some tips from The Bachelor’s Derek Peth on influencer ‘best practices’, for those interested.
+We also get to the bottom of what makes a side hustle worthwhile, and whether or not you should consider having one.

 Alex [00:00:00] Hey, this is Alex.